A linear algorithm for multi-target tracking in the context of possibility theory: Uncertain counting measure

+in general.
+This upper bound must therefore be considered when there is no additional information about correlations between $\uvx_i$ and $\uvx_j$, $i \neq j$.
+It follows from the definition \eqref{eq:variance} of the variance $\bbV^*(\bscdot)$ that taking the $r$th root of a possibility function multiplies the corresponding variance by $r$.
+Thus, another interpretation of \eqref{eq:possibilityFromMarginals} is that (weak) independence can always be obtained by loosing a sufficient amount of information.
+Taking the root of a possibility function is also justified by the fact that the resulting function is still a possibility function; this is not the case with probability distributions.

+It follows from \eqref{eq:recoverCardinality} and \eqref{eq:recoverCommonFunction} that the only possibility functions describing $\calX$ which can be recovered exactly from the presence function $F_{\calX}$ are the ones that describe points of $\calX$ independently and for which $f_{\uvn}(0) = 1$ and $f_{\uvn}$ is constant over the set $\bbN$ of positive integers.
+Henceforth, only independently described uncertain counting measures will be considered so that \eqref{eq:recoverCommonFunction} will always be used.

-Being equipped with a way of describing imprecise information about complex systems, we proceed to the modelling of their dynamics and observation in order to enable the derivation of filtering equations.
+Being equipped with a way of describing imprecise information about multiple targets, we proceed to the modelling of their dynamics and observation in order to enable the derivation of filtering equations.